catchupTJC/catchuptjc.github.io/_posts/2014-02-22-Are You Like Them?.md

 -Eg there was a faithful deacon who did not reject a last minute work given to him to give seminar in the IY camp .
 This shows the good attitude of receiving any work without rejecting.

 3) Jacob

-Genesis 25:21 The twins struggled within the womb of Rebecca.
+-Genesis 25:21 The twins struggled within the womb of Rebecca.
 When they were born, the younger twin baby grabbed hold of the heel of his older brother.
 His name was called Jacob which means to grab hold.

 -Gen 25:29-34 The first thing that Jacob wanted to grab hold was his brother’s birthright which entitled him to blessings from his father.